Travel Photographer / Writer

 Since childhood I've felt compelled to observe and record the world around me.
 My grandfather passed along a talent for sketching, but I opted for a camera over conté crayons.

 My photographic career was nurtured on small newspapers, grew into portrait, commercial, public relations and corporate work, then finally into stock photography based mainly on travel.

 Shortly after opening my own business I received a 3-month global photo and film assignment for a non-profit aid organization.
 That trip revealed the best and worst of everything but also our common humanity.
 And sense of natural wonder.

 I remember a young girl at an Indonesian orphanage gently pulling the hairs on my leg to satisfy her curiosity.
 In a small notebook I wrote 22 life lessons gained from that trip and returned home bitten by the travel bug.

 Travelling well requires 3 attributes: curiosity, appreciation and a sense of humour.
 The first motivates, the second gives pleasure and the third gets you through (almost) anything.
-Travel has seen me variously receive Mayan, Incan and Celtic blessings; survive earthquakes, hurricanes, riots and explosions; occasionally be taken into custody; voted Miss Congeniality; elude thieves; drop my pants on stage in China; dance in the Andes; back up a Beefeater at the Tower of London, and suffer the indignity of mistakenly being named in a press release as an air-cured Crallé ham from the Alto Adige region of Italy.
+Travel has seen me variously receive Maya, Inca and Celtic blessings; survive earthquakes, hurricanes, riots and explosions; be taken into police custody; voted Miss Congeniality ((I'm heterosexual); elude thieves; drop my pants on stage in China; dance in the Andes; back up a Beefeater at the Tower of London, and suffer the indignity of mistakenly being named in a press release as an air-cured Crallé ham from the Alto Adige region of Italy (!).